ldgarratt/ecdsa_tools/README.md

-This is a Go API to do various nefarious things with ECDSA signatures.
+This is a Go package to do various nefarious things with ECDSA signatures.

 For a given elliptic curve, a base point G of prime order n (i.e., nG == O where O is the identity element), a private key d_A with corresponding public key Q_A